deohs/r_onramp/r_intro_tidyverse_literate_programming.md

 ## 6    28      NA 14.9   66     5   6
 ```

 What happened here?
 Where did the `Year` column go?

-In our previous step, a dataframe printed to the console with the new `Year` variable, but it did not change the `airquality` object in the environment.
+In our previous step, a dataframe printed to the console (if you entered the command at the promt) or displayed below the code chunck (if you ran the command from the Rmarkdown document) with the new `Year` variable.

 We performed a task on the original `airquality` object, but since we did not make a new assignment, the change was not "saved" to the object in the environment.